-Autolyse (pronounced auto-lease) refers to the stage when the flour and water has been mixed together until just combined, and then left to rest before entering bulk fermentation.
+Autolyse (pronounced auto-lease) refers to the stage when the flour and water have been mixed together until just combined, and then left to rest before entering bulk fermentation.
 It is a step that has many benefits in bread making, but let’s get into why it is so important for baking better bread!

 On a more scientific level, adding water activates enzymes in the flour.
 The protease enzymes start to break down the proteins in the flour, and the amylase enzymes start converting the starches in the flour to sugars.
-The breakdown of the proteins makes the dough stretchier and more extensible, and the conversion of starches to sugars makes those sugars easier for the yeast to feed on, which is important for the fermentation process.
+The breakdown of the proteins makes the dough stretchier and more extensible, and the conversion of starches to sugars makes the sugars easier for the yeast to feed on, which is important for the fermentation process.